Mobiquity Technologies Announc - GuruFocus.com

 NEW YORK, Aug.
-05, 2022 (GLOBE NEWSWIRE) -- Mobiquity Technologies, Inc. ( MOBQ) (the “Company”), a leading provider of next-generation advertising technology, today announced that GroveToken LLC is expanding their relationship with Mobiquity Technologies, Inc. to include a 12-month long global campaign to help raise awareness for their GreenKeeper© and GreenOasis© technologies following their showcase with the Dubai Royal Family.
+12, 2022 (GLOBE NEWSWIRE) -- Mobiquity Technologies, Inc. ( MOBQ) (the “Company”), a leading provider of next-generation advertising technology, is pleased to announce that they, launched an exclusive 12-month advertising campaign for Bitburn, the first ever true burn tokenomics to foster mass adoption.

+Bitburn Rewards are automatically deployed to holders according to buy and sell volume.
+The formula is simple—the more Bitburn tokens you hold, the more Bitcoin rewards you will earn.
+Bitburn resides on the BSC network and rewards 5% Bitcoin while offering true burn.

+Troy Smothers, COO of BitBurn said, “We have witnessed Mobiquity’s CryptoGraph success within the industry, and we intend to leverage their technology for our BitBurn Token.
+We look forward to a long-term relationship with Mobiquity as we continue to grow our offerings to the crypto communities.”

 About Mobiquity Technologies